Miltonly/Streets/Dawson Crescent

 Which schools serve Dawson Crescent?

-Public elementary students attend Robert Baldwin Public School, located on the crescent itself.
-Catholic elementary students go to Guardian Angels Catholic Elementary School, a five-minute drive.
-Secondary catchment is Milton District High School for public and St. Kateri Tekakwitha Catholic Secondary School for Catholic.
+Public elementary draws to Robert Baldwin Public School, located on the crescent itself.
+Catholic elementary is Guardian Angels, a five-minute drive.
+Secondary catchment is Milton District High School for public and St. Kateri Tekakwitha for Catholic.

 How far is Dawson Crescent from Toronto?

-The drive to downtown Toronto via GO and TTC runs about 74 minutes.
-Driving to Mississauga takes roughly 22 minutes, and Pearson is about 32 minutes by car.
+The drive to downtown Toronto via GO and TTC takes about 74 minutes.
+Driving to Mississauga takes 22 minutes, and Pearson is 32 minutes away.

 What's the rental market like on Dawson Crescent?